tjblackheart/invoicer/README.md

 # Invoicer

-A simple invoicing application with a RESTful backend written in Go and a vue.js frontend.
+A simple multiuser invoicing application using a RESTful backend written in Go and a vue.js frontend, because I did not find any solution that fits me.
 SQLITE is used as a database backend.

 This is a work in progress, see [TODO](#todo) for things not working yet.
-Use at your own risk.
+Use at your own risk - although nothing should really break.

 ## Install